newrelic/video-caf-js/README.md

 To initialize the backend you need an ACCOUNT ID and an API KEY.

-The ACCOUNT ID indicates the New Relic account to which you would like to send the Roku data.
+The ACCOUNT ID indicates the New Relic account to which you would like to send the Chromecast data.
 For example, https://insights.newrelic.com/accounts/xxx.
 Where “xxx” is the Account ID.

 To register the API Key, follow the instructions found [here](https://docs.newrelic.com/docs/telemetry-data-platform/ingest-apis/introduction-event-api/).